 And to give a specific example – had we kept all the furniture and stuff from our old house, we would have had to invest in storage space which would have cost about hundreds a month.
 About two years passed before we could have moved them into our house.
 If you do the math, it just wasn’t worth it, and ended up saving money by simply choosing to re-buy as we need years later.
 Let alone the energy it would have taken to pack it all, move it all in, organize it, then move it all out of storage, into the house, unpack it and organize it and need to make decisions to purge anyhow.

 Disclaimer: we are grateful for having had the opportunity to store valuable items such as studio equipment and music gear at a relatives’ house.
 But even many of those items have been posted for sale.

 I know this also sounds like an episode of Extreme Cheapskates, but the minimalist lifestyle can be quite the opposite unfortunately.
-It often is the decision to spend hundreds on an adult pair of pants that will withstand being worn almost every day for years rather than about a sixth of the price of each of ten pairs of pants we own and aren’t crazy about.
+It often is the decision to spend hundreds on an adult pair of pants (Like a beautiful pair of Skinnygirl jeans that I can love and wear every day and feel great about) that will withstand being worn almost every day for years rather than about a sixth of the price of each of ten pairs of pants we own and aren’t crazy about.
 It includes maybe even spending thousands on an accessory that is quality and will withstand the wear and tear and last longer and require just one of it.
 And then those come along with expensive maintenance costs.
 But again it’s one expensive item in place for spending the same on dozens of the same category of items.

 This theory of spending, by the way, also goes hand in hand with keeping spending in check according to the Dave Ramsey mentality.